-The entity determining this monitoring methodology is BrasCarbon Consultoria, Projetos e Representações Ltda, who is the project developer listed in Annex 1 of this document.
+The entity determining this monitoring methodology is Brascarbon Consultoria, Projetos e Representação Ltda, who is the project developer listed in Annex 1 of this document.

-SECTION C .
-Duration of the pr niect activity crediting period DECITOR · Duranon · or the pro o cet activity creating period
+SECTION C. Duration of the project activity / crediting period

 C.1.
 Duration of the project activity: